 During the Renaissance, a lot of new trends gained popularity in men’s fashion.
 Men wore overcoats with a contrasting color lining, and berets were a norm.
 Luxurious fabrics and accessories such as leather goods, jewelry and hats started gaining popularity.

 Like every other trend, this one too saw a decline in the 17th to 20th century, only to fully revive in the 1950s.
-This was the time when French Haute Couture and Italian Fashion locked horns, and modern Italian labels like Bulgari, Gucci and Ferragamo were launched.
+This was the time when French Haute Couture and Italian Fashion locked horns.

 Currently, many Italian cities, including Milan, Rome, Florence, Naples and Venice, are considered important fashion centers of the world.
 Things to Learn From Italian Men’s Fashion.